 Instructions

-- Heat ½ of the olive oil in a large, high-walled skillet and add the finely diced onions and garlic.
+• Heat ½ of the olive oil in a large, high-walled skillet over medium heat.
+Add the finely diced onions and garlic.
 Soften for 5 minutes.
 Set aside and let cool.

-- Melt the butter in the same skillet and use a silicone spatula to “clean” the bottom of the skillet.
+• Melt the butter in the same skillet over medium heat.
+Use a silicone spatula to “clean” the bottom of the skillet.
 Stir in the flour and cook for 2 minutes, stirring continuously, until it begins to brown.

 Notes